 Applied Behavioral Psychology

 One important aspect is to understand that platforms don't work how they work for technical reasons.
-Especially their integration of techniques from the methodology of behavioural psychology (like implementing gamification elements or undertaking social experiments with their users, nudging, or reframing) have a large impact on the behaviour of people is influenced.
+Especially their integration of techniques from the methodology of behavioural psychology (like gamification elements or undertaking social experiments with their users, nudging, or reframing) have a large impact on the behaviour of people.
 Very visible are manipulative user interface designs to make people consent to their sharing of data or buying things, so called dark patterns(https://darkpatterns.org ).
 A common example is that the button for giving consent to third-party cookies is more colourful than the button for the minimal settings.
 Other examples are trying to make people click on supplements or installing unnecessary software.
 Also known are warnings with messages like ‘only a few offerings for that price left’.
 Furthermore, the amplifying algorithms of social media platforms are 'dark', since they prefer emotional content, put oil into hot debates and in effect especially those gain attention, who disseminate anger or fear.

 Shoshana Zuboff on Instrumentarian Power